 - In S10E01, Quinn tells Cullen near the end of the show: "You borrowed money from Michael Lee, not knowing that he was just the front man for Isko Zhang."
 In S10E04, supposedly the same quote, Quinn tells Cullen in the "previously on": "You borrowed money from Michael Lee, not knowing that he was just the front man for the yaKUza."
 She pronounces "yakuza" wrong, with the emphasis on the second syllable.

 - When Danno natters on about McGarrett's social life at the dog park, he is told "Shouldn't you be focusing on your own dating life?
 Like your ex-wife?"
 Later, Danno relates a story to McGarrett about how he tried to impress a girl in high school which is really pitiful.
-Around the Supercomputer, Danno interrupts Tani, telling her that she has "no lead at all" based on information obtained from the kidnapper's van, but she is not finished, and tells him, "Patience, darling.
+Later still, during a brainstorming session around the Supercomputer, Danno interrupts Tani, telling her that she has "no lead at all" based on information obtained from the kidnappers' van, but she is not finished, and tells him, "Patience, darling.
 Allow me to get there."

 - In addition to Mandarin, Quinn can speak and understand Korean which she "uses to translate the hostage taking of some of America's most dangerous secrets," not to mention a discussion between Chun and Jae-Sung where it turns out the relationship between the two is "personal."

 - If you search Google News for Presilah Nuñez who plays the vet, you will find some interesting pictures of her.
-Kirstin Leigh, who played Yumi Chun, has only a couple of very insignificant entries at IMDb prior to the H50 show.
+For some reason, Nuñez wasn't included in the CBS press release for the show at all, even though she is in the credits at the beginning of the episode.
+Kirstin Leigh, who played Yumi Chun, has only a couple of very insignificant entries at IMDb prior to the show.
 She does have a considerable following on Instagram and YouTube, though.

 - The computer that Wright is using has a sticker for Oahu State University on it.